A Guide to the Best Things to Do in Manly

 • The Manly to Spit Bridge Walk follows the harbour from Manly Cove Beach to the Spit Bridge.

-• North Head Sanctuary Walk – an 8km walk that starts at Shelly Beach and makes its way up to North Head.
+• North Head Sanctuary Walk is an 8km walk that starts at Shelly Beach and makes its way up to North Head.
 The views are hard to beat, but it’s also a brilliant choice for those with an interest in military history.

 Get active in Manly